jcaldeira-iot/IoT-For-Beginners-Micropython/4-manufacturing/lessons/14-check-fruit-from-device/virtual-device-camera.md

     > 💁 If you have other apps running on port 5000, you can change this by updating the port in the code, and running CounterFit using `CounterFit --port <port_number>`, replacing `<port_number>` with the port you want to use.

-1. From a terminal or command line, run the following to run your Python app:
+1. From a terminal or command line, run the following command to execute your Python script:

     ```sh
     python3 app.py